Public Spaces Protection Order

 Public Spaces Protection Orders (PSPOs) specify areas where activities take place which are or may likely be detrimental to the local community's quality of life.
 The orders impose restrictions on how people may use specified areas.

-The current PSPO came into effect on 28 July 2018.
+The current PSPO came into effect on 28 July 2018 and was varied on the 24 June 2019.
 This covers issues such as dog fouling, keeping dogs on leads and excluding dogs from specified areas.

 In summary the order: